-British Swimming and the World Class Programmes currently have centres of excellence and National High Performance Centres ("the Centres") that require athletes to live away from home.
+British Swimming and the World Class Programmes currently have Performance Centres ("the Centres") that require athletes to live away from home.
 These Centres may increase in number in the future and it is important the needs of the athlete in terms of their welfare are considered alongside their training on site.